Library construction closures

 Reopening: Summer 2026

-Alternate libraries for services during closure: Central Library, Holgate Library and Hawthorne Holds Pickup at 3557 SE Hawthorne Blvd
+Alternate locations for services during closure: Central Library, Holgate Library and Hawthorne Holds Pickup at 3557 SE Hawthorne Blvd

 Belmont is adding a new, two-story building to its current one.
 This will more than double the building’s current size.